Temperature in Perspective

 Another whopper from Climatism is that, as the planet warms, heat waves will become more frequent and severe, endangering the health of populations even in developed nations.
 Climate alarmists discount the benefit of warmer winters on human populations.
 This is an example of “if man-made global warming causes it, it must be bad for people.”

 People tend to get sick in the colder months, rather than the warmer months of the year.
 The influenza (flu) season is from November to April in the Northern Hemisphere and from May to October in the Southern Hemisphere, the winter months for the south.
+The number of COVID-19 cases were higher in the winter months than in the summer months for almost all nations.
 Multiple peer-reviewed studies show that many more people become ill during colder weather than warmer weather, and many more die as a result.

 The next time one of your friends wants to retire to Florida or Arizona, inform him that the US government and the IPCC warn about premature death in warm climates.
 Maybe they should be retiring to Alaska or Greenland instead?